Thayol/Thayol/README.md

-### Syntax, "brain parsing," "brain debugging," and steps to take when the code is faulty is not as important as having a great foundation of imperative programming.
+> Syntax, "brain parsing," "brain debugging," and steps to take when the code is faulty is not as important as having a great foundation.
+>
+> -- Thayol 2021